Get

 How Long Will It Take To Become a Dog Groomer?
 Facts & FAQ

-If you are a dog lover that wants an exciting and profitable career in working for dogs, then a dog groomer might be on your career path.
+If you are a dog lover who wants an exciting and profitable career in working with dogs, then a dog groomer might be on your career path.
 This is a rewarding job that allows you to enhance a dog’s physical appearance.

-If you want to become a professional and certified dog groomer, then it usually takes between 12 to 24 months before you can be a professional dog groomer and start your own dog grooming business.
+If you want to become a professional and certified dog groomer, then it usually takes between 12 to 24 months before you can become professional and start your own dog grooming business.

 The duration of your training will depend on the type of training course you take, with some being only a few weeks for you to learn the basics, and others up to 2 years before you are fully qualified for the job.
 There are a few things to consider before starting a dog grooming training program.